KatchyPotato/Sprites/README.md

 # Sprites
 This repository contains any sprites that I make.
-They will typically be made from pixel art, and will be animated.
+They will typically be made in Piskel.
+Some are animated, some are static, and others are just scenes.
-The sprites in this repository are made in Piskel.